rgreenblatt/neural-render/notes.md

 seq blocks (these have been disabled for most of previous runs), add_seq_to_image on all channels (not on a subset like in add_seq_to_image_new).
 Basically kitchen sink run.

+Random divergence strikes again!!!
+Again at about the same batch.
+Symptoms are continuous gradient overflow and then eventually loss scale going to zero.
+Set min loss scale of 128 - hopefully this will solve the issue and previous tests can be rerun...